ansys/pyensight/doc/source/calc_functions.rst

 ``SmoothMesh(any 1D or 2D parts, number of passes, weight)``

 Performs a mesh "smoothing" operation.
-The function returns a vector variable which, when applied to the mesh as a displacement, will result in a "smoother" mesh representation.
+This function returns a vector variable which, when applied to the mesh as a displacement, results in a "smoother" mesh representation.
 The function computes new node locations resulting from a "normalization" of the mesh elements.

-As a tendency it results in a mesh with equal sized elements.
+The result of this function tends to be a mesh with equal sized elements.
 The algorithm applies a form of convolution to the mesh edges repeatedly (number of passes) using a weighting factor to control how much change in position is allowed in each pass.
 In most cases, the weight is supplied as a constant, but the weight can be specified as a nodal scalar array.
 This allows for local control over the region of the mesh to be smoothed.
 The algorithm is fully threaded.

 .. note::